Geocodio/docs/source/index.html.md

 # Geocoding lists

-The lists API lets you upload spreadsheets up to 1GB in size.
+The lists API lets you upload and process spreadsheet with addresses or coordinates.
 Similar to the [spreadsheet feature](https://www.geocod.io/upload/) in the dashboard, the spreadsheet will be processed as a job on Geocodio's infrastructure and can be downloaded at a later time.
 While a spreadsheet is being processed it is possible to query the status and progress.

 <aside class="warning">
 Data for spreadsheets processed through the lists API are automatically deleted 72 hours after they have finished processing.
+In addition to a 1GB file size limit, we recommend a maximum of 10M lookups per list batch.
+Larger batches should be split up into multiple list jobs.
 </aside>

 ## Create a new list